Super Cub (novel series): Characters

-The main character.
-Koguma is a junior in high school in Hokuto, of medium build with short, black hair and plain features, and she gets average grades in school.
-Her father died when she was very young, and her mother disappeared when Koguma entered high school.
-As she does not have any relatives, she relies on a stipend for living and school expenses, and she lives by herself in an apartment building in front of Hinoharu Station.

-She does not have any hobbies or any friends in school, where she pretty much disappears into the background in class.
-When she buys a Super Cub to use to commute to school, her life begins to change little by little.
-Because of her isolation, she has a very brusque way of speaking with others.
-Her name literally translates as "little bear cub".
-Her full name has yet to be mentioned in the story, and she prefers to be called by her first name.
-Starting from the seventh light novel volume, she goes to a university in Tokyo.
+The main character, Koguma is a high school student in Hokuto with average grades in school.
+Her father died when she was juvenile, and her mother disappeared when Koguma entered high school.
+As Koguma does not have any relatives, she relies on a stipend for living and school expenses.
+Koguma lives by herself in an apartment building in front of Hinoharu Station.
+She does not have any hobbies or friends in school.
+When Koguma buys a Super Cub to use to commute to school, her life begins to change slowly.
+Due to her isolation, she has a brusque way of speaking with others.